lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 In the "face_detection_tutorial" directory you will see:

-* cmake\ - Common CMake files

-* data\ - Image, video, model, etc. data files used with this tutorial
+* data\ - Image, video, etc. data files used with this tutorial

 * doc_support\ - Supporting documentation files including images, etc.

-* scripts\ - Common helper scripts

 * step_1\ - Tutorial Step 1: All files including Readme.md documentation